Bordered Heegaard Floer homology: Invariance and pairing: Sketch of the construction

-denote the moduli space of embedded holomorphic curves in the homology class $B$, asymptotic to the sequence of Reeb chords $\vec\rho^L$ on the left and $\vec\rho^R$ on the right.
+The differential on $\CFDDa(\Id)$ is given as follows.
+Let $ \Mod^B(\x,\y;\vec\rho^L,\vec\rho^R) $ denote the moduli space of embedded holomorphic curves in the homology class $B$, asymptotic to the sequence of Reeb chords $\vec\rho^L$ on the left and $\vec\rho^R$ on the right.
 (We do not constrain the relative ordering of Reeb chords on the left and right.)
-Then
+ThenCFDDIdbdy